-- 4.25 The National Planning Policy Framework encourages local authorities to deliver a wide choice of quality homes by planning for a mix of housing based on current and future demographic trends, market trends and the differing needs of the various sectors of the community.8 - 4.26 Ensuring appropriate, good quality housing underpins the Local Plan Vision and a number of the Local Plan objectives, and is a key component of creating sustainable, quality environments. - 4.27 A Strategic Housing Market Assessment Update (SHMA September 2012) has been completed for the Coastal West Sussex local authorities (Chichester District, Arun District, Worthing Borough and Adur District together with the South Downs National Park).
-It considers a range of issues relating to the future needs for both affordable and private sector housing in this housing market area.
+- 4.25 The National Planning Policy Framework encourages local authorities to deliver a wide choice of quality homes by planning for a mix of housing based on current and future demographic trends, market trends and the differing needs of the various sectors of the community.8 - 4.26 Ensuring appropriate, good quality housing underpins the Local Plan Vision and a number of the Local Plan objectives, and is a key component of creating sustainable, quality environments. - 4.27 A Strategic Housing Market Assessment Update (SHMA - September 2012) has been completed for the Coastal West Sussex local authorities (Chichester District, Arun District, Worthing Borough and Adur District together with the South Downs National Park).
+Adur District forms part of a wider Sussex Coast Sub-Regional Housing Market Area (HMA) stretching from Lewes in the east to Chichester in the west, and contains the authorities of Chichester, Arun, Worthing, Adur, Brighton & Hove and Lewes.
+The authorities have been working together to consider housing need and provision across the HMA.^{8a} The Objectively Assessed Need (OAN) for Housing: Adur District (2015) report builds on this work and It considers a range of issues relating to the future needs for both affordable housing, and private sector housing and specialist housing for older people in Adur. in this housing market area.
 A wide range of complex factors, both internal to and external of the market will affect housing needs during the plan period.
-Factors specifically identified include population growth, demographics (in particular, the ageing population), the growth of single person households, and the influence of the economy directly in terms of house prices and costs, and indirectly in terms of aspirations.
-It is therefore necessary to ensure a range of housing types are available. - 4.28 The SHMA found that the housing stock in Adur is focussed towards semi-detached dwellings, with two and three bedroom properties being the most common size.
-Adur plays an important role in providing family housing which balances against the housing stock profile in Brighton and Hove which is focused towards smaller properties and flats. - The findings from the SHMA emphasise that future housing provision in 4.29 Adur should concentrate on mid-market two and three bedroom family homes.
-There is a limited demand for dwellings with four or more bedrooms.
-The SHMA states that the provision of smaller dwellings should be focused in and around the town centres and Shoreham Harbour although consideration should be given to the provision of family sized housing as well as flatted developments.
-This would enhance the housing offer and support town centre regeneration.
-In Shoreham-by-Sea town centre, there may be opportunities to develop a more 'town centre living' offer aimed at younger, aspirational and economically active households and here, where land supply is limited. there remains a valid role for flats to play.
-However, across Adur in general, flats should not form the principal type of new housing stock in the future.
-Much of the new development in the Built Up Areas of Adur comes from smaller sites where it is not always appropriate to provide a mix of dwellings.
-On potential strategic sites, in considering the overall housing mix a proportion of 10-15% of new homes of four or more bedrooms may be appropriate to help cater for future housing demands.
+Factors specifically identified include population growth, demographics (in particular, the ageing population), the growth of single person households, and the influence of the economy - directly in terms of house prices and costs, and indirectly in terms of aspirations.
+It is therefore necessary to ensure a range of housing types are available.